 Patients that have had melanoma in the past do have a higher lifelong risk of getting it again.

 Melanoma can also spread.
 This is why it is so essential to keep all appointments with your dermatologist and to perform self-examination.
 If you notice a changing mole or any other warning sign, make sure you get in to see your dermatologist right away.

 Don’t Hesitate Any Longer – Seek Medical Care if you Have an Abnormal Skin Lesion Today

 If you have an abnormal lesion on your skin, it is important that you seek medical care as soon as possible – doing so can save your life.
-At Adult & Pediatric Dermatology, PC, we can provide you with the medical guidance that you need.
-Call us today to set up an appointment as soon as possible.
+Use the buttons below to find a clinician or location near you.